constellation-daq/Constellation/docs/application_development/functionality/data_transmission.md

   }
   ```

-  In addition to these user-provided tags, the payload of the BOR message contains the full satellite configuration.
+  In addition to these user-provided tags, the BOR message also contains the full satellite configuration.

 * Similarly, for metadata only available at the end of the run such as aggregate statistics, end-of-run (EOR) tags can be set
   in the `stopping()` function: